FixBD/Educare/readme.txt

 #### **Strong Security**

 Educare come with powerful and strong security system.
 In front-end educare prevent all type of hacker attacks.
 Apart from that, Educare support Google Re-Captcha security system.
-By using these features you can keep your system safe and secure
+By using these features you can keep your system safe and secure.

 #### **Admin Can -**